-last night i found myself writing some words that were kind of the opposite of what i’ve been writing lately — closer to poetry than lyrics, i guess, though i’m no poet. they were pretty sparse, in a way that appealed to me.
+Last night I found myself writing some words that were kind of the opposite of what I’ve been writing lately — closer to poetry than lyrics, I guess, though I’m no poet.
+They were sparse in a way that appealed to me.

-i put up two mics on the amp this time — the usual SM57, and then i stuck a neumann KM184 in there off-axis, farther back, coming in from the left. thought i’d give that a try as more of a room mic instead of rigging up an LDC, and see how it fared. i positioned the mics pretty randomly, so i wasn’t expecting the results to sound that great. and it did sound a little off at first. then i flipped the phase on one of the mics (something i’ve never done before because i’ve never encountered obvious phase issues that made it necessary), and bang. there it was.
+I put two mics on the amp this time — the usual SM57, and then I stuck a Neumann KM184 in there off-axis, farther back, coming in from the left.
+Thought I’d give that a try as more of a room mic instead of rigging up an LDC and see how it fared.
+I positioned the mics pretty randomly, so I wasn’t expecting the results to sound that great.
+And it did sound a little off at first.
+Then I flipped the phase on one of the mics (something I’ve never done before because I’ve never run into any obvious phase issues that made it necessary), and bang.
+There it was.

-i’ve never recorded an electrc guitar sound this good in my life. it kills any amp simulator i’ve ever used. there’s this three-dimensional sound and a sensation of moving air i never knew i was missing before, maybe because my ears were younger and less experienced. there’s also a bit of hum there, mostly from the spring reverb. but i kind of like the fact that there’s some noise on the track.
+I’ve never captured an electric guitar sound this good in my life.
+It kills any amp simulator I’ve ever used.
+There’s this three-dimensional sound and a sensation of moving air I never knew I was missing before, maybe because my ears were younger and less experienced.
+There’s also a bit of hum there, mostly from the spring reverb.
+But I kind of like that there’s some noise on the track.

-it doesn’t sound like anything i’ve ever done before. it sounds like i’m trying to ape late-period talk talk, but that isn’t the case. i just wanted to try doing something without a click track, with more use of space, silence (or near-silence), and dynamics. something more improvised and unpredictable. plus i wanted an excuse to play something more interesting than a straight 4/4 pattern behind the drums, and ended up making use of mallets, sticks, and brushes in the space of just over three minutes.
+It doesn’t sound like anything I’ve ever done before.
+It sounds like I’m trying to ape late-period Talk Talk, but that isn’t the case.
+I just wanted to try doing something without a click track, with more use of space, silence (or near-silence), and dynamics.
+Something more improvised and unpredictable.
+Plus I wanted an excuse to play something more interesting than a straight 4/4 pattern behind the drums.
+I ended up making use of mallets, sticks, and brushes, all in the space of just over three minutes.

-i’m not sure about the mix yet. the drums sound very room-y, and maybe i should have put some effort into getting a tighter sound. i guess they sound like drums in a room. which is a good thing. maybe it’s just that i’m used to hearing sound-replaced, over-hyped drums in scary pop music, so drums that sound this real occasionally come off as “unprofessional”. it probably also has to do with spending years using amp simulators instead of real guitar amps, and going through about a dozen different drum sounds because of changing equipment and mics/mic placement. building/tweaking the “studio” over the years has been an interesting education, and it’s an ongoing one.
+I’m not sure about the mix yet.
+The drums sound very room-y, and maybe I should have put some effort into getting a tighter sound.
+I guess they sound like drums in a room.
+Which is a good thing.
+Maybe it’s just that I’m used to hearing sound-replaced, over-hyped drums in scary pop music, so drums that sound this real occasionally come off as “unprofessional”.
+It probably also has to do with spending years using amp simulators instead of real guitar amps, and going through about a dozen different drum sounds because of changing equipment and mics/mic placement.
+Building and tweaking the “studio” over the years has been an interesting education, and it’s an ongoing one.

-it took me a while, but i figured out that while certain pieces of equipment and techniques may be quick and easy, they don’t always yield the most organic sounds. i still can’t believe i spent so many years neglecting my guitar amps. i should probably be thankful i can still listen to all the things that were recorded using the POD and the digitech effects box, and that they don’t make me wince.
+It took me a while, but I figured out that while certain pieces of equipment and techniques may be quick and easy, they don’t always yield the most organic sounds.
+I still can’t believe I spent so many years neglecting my guitar amps.
+I should probably be thankful I can still listen to all the things that were recorded using the POD and the Digitech effects box without wincing.

-i think the song still needs a little something before it’s finished. a few brief, unexpected moments of different sounds coming in, maybe. i’m not sure what those sounds should be, though. i’m thinking about looking for a dirt-cheap violin and trying to get some useable sounds out of it. i could do a lot of experimenting, but i’d rather get an idea in my head of what i want to do and then get it done, instead of messing around somewhat aimlessly like i did on the papa ghostface song.
+I think the song still needs a little something before it’s finished.
+A few brief, unexpected moments of different sounds coming in, maybe.
+I’m not sure what those sounds should be.
+I’m thinking about looking for a dirt-cheap violin and trying to get some useable sounds out of it.
+I could do a lot of experimenting, but I’d rather get an idea in my head of what I want to do and then get it done, instead of messing around somewhat aimlessly like I did on that Papa Ghostface song.

-i had an interesting phrase come into my head when i was half-asleep, and i kept repeating it in my mind in an attempt to remember it, but i pretty much lost it during sleep. it was something along the lines of “how does the lie make itself true?”, but much more interesting than that.
+I had an interesting phrase come into my head when I was half-asleep, and I kept repeating it in my mind in an attempt to remember it, but I pretty much lost it during sleep.
+It was something along the lines of, “How does the lie make itself true?”
+But it was much more interesting than that.